Insights from a nationwide study of 10,929 Australians living with Parkinson’s disease: Risk factors, comorbidities, and sex differences

 Background

-Parkinson’s disease (PD) is a complex neurodegenerative condition with a heterogeneous clinical presentation and multifactorial aetiology involving genetic, environmental, and lifestyle factors.
+Parkinson’s disease (PD) is a complex neurodegenerative condition with a heterogeneous clinical presentation and multifactorial aetiology.
+Despite substantial progress in PD research, the underlying causes and biological pathways of PD remain incompletely understood, warranting the need for large-scale studies to further elucidate genetic and environmental contributors.
 The Australian Parkinson’s Genetics Study (APGS) is an ongoing nationwide, population-based initiative established to advance understanding of the determinants and progression of PD.

 Methods

-We present a cross-sectional characterisation of 11,986 participants with self-reported PD recruited across Australia through a combination of assisted mailouts, media outreach, and digital engagement.
+We present a cross-sectional characterisation of 10,929 participants with self-reported PD recruited across Australia through a combination of assisted mail-outs, media outreach, and digital engagement.
 Participants complete comprehensive questionnaires capturing sociodemographic, clinical, environmental, lifestyle, and behavioural data, and provide saliva samples for genetic analysis.
 A control cohort is currently being recruited and is therefore not reported here.

 The cohort is 63% male, with a mean age of 71 years and symptom onset at 64 years.
 Most participants report being diagnosed by a neurologist (79%), and 25% have a family history of PD.
-Non-motor symptoms such as depression, anxiety, and sleep disturbances are common, and sex-based differences were observed across clinical features, comorbidities, environmental exposures, and impulsive-compulsive behaviours.
-Previously reported risk factors were notable in the APGS PD cohort, including pesticide exposure (36%), traumatic brain injury (16%), and employment in high-risk industries (33%).
-COVID-19 vaccination uptake was near-universal (99%), and most infections were mild.
+Non-motor symptoms such as depression, anxiety, and sleep disturbances are common, and sex-based differences were observed across clinical features, comorbidities, environmental exposures, and impulse control behaviours.
+Previously reported risk factors were notable in the cohort, including pesticide exposure (36%), traumatic brain injury (16%), and employment in high-risk industries (33%).

-APGS is the largest PD cohort in Australia and represents a rich resource for investigating the sociodemographic, genetic, and environmental underpinnings of PD.
-Its comprehensive design and ongoing expansion—including digital phenotyping and genomic profiling—position it as a transformative platform to inform risk prediction, biomarker discovery, and therapeutic development for PD.
+APGS represents the largest PD cohort in Australia and the largest active PD cohort globally.
+Its comprehensive design and ongoing expansion, including digital phenotyping and genomic profiling, position it as a transformative platform to inform risk prediction, biomarker discovery, and therapeutic development for PD.
+The recruitment success highlights the effectiveness of our innovative and cost-effective outreach strategies and the feasibility of large-scale, remote recruitment through government-supported mail-outs and media engagement.